MIMIC: Masked Image Modeling with Image Correspondences

-Very recently, a machine learning paper proposed a variant of masked image modeling, named \textbf{cro}ss-view \textbf{co}mpletion (CroCo), which uses an objective that operationalizes learning representations in response to changes in self-motion~\cite{weinzaepfel2022croco}.
-CroCo uses a pair of multi-view images to reconstruct a masked view using the second view as support.
+Very recently, a machine learning paper proposed a variant of masked image modeling, named \textbf{cro}ss-view \textbf{co}mpletion (CroCo), which uses an objective that operationalizes learning representations in response to changes in self-motion~\citep{weinzaepfel2022croco}.
+Given a pair of multi-view images, CroCo reconstructs a masked view using the second view as support.
 Unfortunately, CroCo is a data-hungry objective.
-Its \baseline\ dataset of $1.8$M multi-view images was curated using a method that requires ground truth 3D meshes to be annotated.
+Its synthetic \baseline\ dataset of $1.8$M multi-view images was curated using a method that requires ground truth 3D meshes to be annotated.
 Although CroCo shows promise, the lack of datasets with 3D annotations is a severe limitation, preventing its objective from scaling.
-If one could mine large-scale multi-view datasets, perhaps dense vision tasks could enjoy the success that the field of natural language processing has welcomed due to the availability of large-scale pretraining text ~\cite{brown2020language}.
+If one could mine large-scale multi-view datasets, perhaps dense vision tasks could enjoy the success that the field of natural language processing has welcomed due to the availability of large-scale pretraining text~\citep{brown2020language}.